-We lease approximately 15,355 square feet of space at 11099 North Torrey Pines Road, La Jolla, California 92037.
-Our lease expires in March of 2022.
 We believe these facilities are adequate to meet our current and reasonably foreseeable requirements.
 We believe that we would be able to obtain additional space, if required, on commercially reasonable terms.

 Legal Proceedings

 We are not currently a party to any material legal proceedings.